-We hate to be total downers, but here's the thing: If you didn't feel motivated to clean out the fridge this week, it's only going to get harder next week.
-Daylight Saving Time is coming up, which means we're all about to have one less hour (gasp!) to keep our kitchens looking their best.
+As excited as we are to start having brighter evenings, the fact that we all had to move our clocks up this morning is kinda brutal.
+That means we all have one less hour (gasp!) to get our kitchens looking their best before the busy week starts.
 But never fear — what you can't make up for in lost time, you can make up for in sheer brilliance.

 To help you out, we've rounded up a few of our most ingenious, time-saving cleaning hacks.
 They might not do the work for you, but they'll certainly help you get it done faster.